ksj1230/Update-State-Checker/README.md

 ![systeminfo](Images/systeminfo.png "systeminfo")
 <em>figure 2.
 Packages Installed on the System </em>

-The built-in tool, SFC (System File Checker) detects and repairs component damages based on specific registry values.
+The built-in tool, System File Checker (SFC) detects and repairs component damages based on specific registry values.
 The figure 3 shows an example of modifying registry values to revert component "amd64_microsoft-windows-smbserver-v2" to a previous version.
 ![modification](Images/modification.png "modification")
 <em>figure 3.
 An Example of Component Resource Modification</em>